-Starting MY 2016, entities reported complaints under "Other" that were reported in prior years under "Multi-racial" (the element was retired that Measurement Year).
+Starting MY 2016, entities reported complaints under "Other" that were reported in prior years under "Multi-racial" (this element was retired that Measurement Year).

-Race elements with low volumes of complaints were combined for the report analysis and displayed under the "Other" element.
+Race elements with low volumes of complaints were combined for the report analysis and displayed under the "Other" element to ensure de-identification of complainants.